History of WWE Raw: The Monday Night War and Raw Is War (1995–1999)

 At the WWF's Over the Edge pay-per-view on May 23, 1999, Owen Hart died after an in-ring stunt gone wrong.
 The following night on Raw (which was named Raw Is Owen), the entire episode was dedicated to the memory of Hart with various WWF personalities delivering out-of-character comments on the accident.
 While the episode was the second highest rated episode of Raw up to that point, it was regarded by several critics, including Hart's brother, Bret, as being in bad taste.

-By the summer of 1999, every Raw was generally live, which remains the format today.
+Starting with the August 23, 1999 episode, every Raw was generally live, which remains the format today.
 A few exceptions still exist, most notably during the Christmas and holiday season when WWE will tape two weeks worth of shows so their superstars can be home for the holiday season.
 Raw will also often air on tape delay whenever the company is touring overseas, such as its biannual airing of Raw from the United Kingdom (which is shown live in that country).
 Until the end of its first run on USA Network in 2000, Raw would also often be pre-empted by the annual Westminster Kennel Club Dog Show, which after WWE's return to USA in 2005 would air on CNBC on Monday nights.

 On September 27, 1999, Mick Foley helped Raw Is War achieve some of its highest ratings ever with a segment featuring himself (as Mankind) and The Rock.
-In a send-up of the TV series This Is Your Life, Mankind presented people from The Rock's past, such as a home economics teacher, gym teacher and old high school girlfriend, all of whom were hilariously rejected by The Rock.
+In a send-up of the television series This Is Your Life, Mankind presented people from The Rock's past, such as a home economics teacher, gym teacher and old high school girlfriend, all of whom were hilariously rejected by The Rock.
 The This is Your Life segment remains one of the highest rated segments in Raw viewership history, with an 8.4 rating.